-- 1 Plug the cable attached to the AC adapter (1) into the DC In connector (2) on the computer. - 2 Plug one end of the power cord (3) into the AC adapter. - 3 Plug the other end of the power cord into an AC outlet (4).
+- Plug one end of the power cord (1) into the AC adapter. - Plug the other end of the power cord into an AC outlet (2). - Plug the cable attached to the AC adapter (3) into the DC In connector (4) on the computer.

-Lose your computer only with the supplied AC adapter.
+Use your computer only with the supplied AC adapter.

 To disconnect your computer completely from mains voltage, unplug the AC adapter.

 Make sure that the socket outlet is easily accessible.